DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 # E7.
 The Road Back
 The players’ activities at Lake Baratok attract the attention of a pair of **werewolves**, who lurk in the woods east of the lake, silently waiting for the players to return to the road.

 When the players begin the trek back to Vallaki—either by the northern path or the Old Svalich Road to the south—the werewolves follow.
 Fifteen minutes after the players depart the lake, they encounter the two werewolves in human form.
-The scene unfolds largely as described in <span class="citation">Werewolves (p.
+The scene unfolds largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#Werewolves">Werewolves</a> (p.
 32)</span>, but revise the descriptive text as follows:

 <div class="description">
 <p>A deep voice calls out, "Who goes there?"
 Through the chill mist you see a large man in drab clothing wearing a tattered gray cloak.
 He has shaggy, black hair and thick mutton chops.
 He leans heavily on a spear and has a small bundle of animal pelts slung over his shoulder.</p>